vercel/next.js/contributing.md

 This allows for the logged message to be short while giving a broader description and instructions on how to solve the warning/error.

-In general all warnings and errors added should have these links attached.
+In general, all warnings and errors added should have these links attached.

 Below are the steps to add a new link: